RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 Notice how the file `json/morningQs.json` is mentioned more than once, for both `Condition1` and `Condition2`.
 This ensures that this question category will be exactly the same for both conditions.
 Therefore, this method of replacing also helps with reusability of portions of the experiment configuration file.
 So, if you need to make a change to a certain question in this question category, you would not have to make that change in several places - you would just change it once, in the file `json/morningQs.json`, and everything in the configuration file that links to this file will automatically adopt that change!

 Keep in mind: **only** lists and objects can be replaced this way.
 Notice how the property `assignmentScheme` cannot be replaced in such a manner, since it requires a string in its place.
 This also means that any file that you link to must contain **only one JSON list or JSON object** at the main level (there can, of course, be several nested JSON lists and objects)!

+## <span id="ConfigCheck">Verifying the Correctness of the Config File</span>

+Once you are finished with the configuration file, you can automatically verify whether your experiment has all of the necessary components, and that you don't accidentally have any erroneous definitions.
+This can be done by running the following command in the terminal from the root directory of your repository (NOTE: NOT from the `json` folder.)

+`npm run check-config`

+The terminal will then inform you whether the configuration file is valid (with the green message, Config file valid), or with a red error message telling you which part of your experiment definition causes an error.

+Keep in mind: passing this verification step does NOT guarantee that your experiment is error free!!
+While this ensures that the syntax of your configuration file is correct, it does not ensure that the logic of your experiment is correct as you intended.
+It is still advised to extensively test the experiment yourself through direct interaction with the resulting chatbot.